dotnet/core/Documentation/build-and-install-rhel6-prerequisites.md

     }
 }
 ```
+For more information about enabling or disabling the Globalization, you may refer to the [Globalization Invariant Mode Doc](https://github.com/dotnet/corefx/blob/master/Documentation/architecture/globalization-invariant-mode.md)

 ## Getting the libraries that are not available as packages.
 ### ICU
 The ICU libraries can be downloaded as a precompiled binary from the ICU website, the URL is http://download.icu-project.org/files/icu4c/57.1/icu4c-57_1-RHEL6-x64.tgz.